 Columbia expects members of the University community to inform the appropriate contacts if they have observed unethical, illegal, or suspicious activity.
-Those who have concerns about possible noncompliance with federal, state, or local laws and regulations or University policies are expected to report promptly.
+Those who have concerns about possible noncompliance with federal, state, local laws or regulations, University policies, or other improper conduct are expected to report promptly.

 The University prohibits retaliation against those who report compliance or ethics concerns in good faith.

 This web submission form should not be used for situations requiring immediate attention.
 Any allegations relating to a threat against a person(s), property or the environment should be directed immediately to Columbia University Public Safety at (212) 854 – 5555.
 The office is open 24 hours a day, 7 days a week.
 If the threat is imminent, you should also consider calling 911.

 Members of the University community, including faculty, staff, and students who have concerns about possible noncompliance with federal, state, local laws or regulations, University policies, or other improper conduct are expected to report promptly.
 The University prohibits retaliation against individuals who report or seek guidance on possible ethical or compliance issues in good faith.

 A report submission initiates a formal investigation process.
 In order to ensure that Columbia has enough information to conduct a proper investigation, you will be asked to provide the following types of information: